 AuthorJenn Frank

-I started writing about videogames professionally in 2005.
-I'm better known for my personal essays.
+I started writing about videogames professionally in late 2005.
 I like vintage computer games and preservation, books, and horror games.

 I’ve Been Playing ‘Snood’ for 14 Years, and It Won’t Stop Insulting Me